OokiTrade/alchemy-web3/README.md

 Alchemy Web3 provides website authors with a drop-in replacement for the [web3.js](https://github.com/ethereum/web3.js) Ethereum API client.
-It produces a client matching that of web3.js, but brings multiple advantages to make use of [Alchemy API](https://alchemyapi.io):
+It produces a client matching that of web3.js, but brings three advantages to make use of [Alchemy API](https://alchemyapi.io):

 - **Uses Alchemy or an injected provider as needed.** Most requests will be sent